Introduction: The King of Moroccan Celebrations

 - 3 cloves garlic (minced)

-- 1/4 cup olive oil
+- 1/4 cup extra virgin olive oil

-- 1 small bunch fresh cilantro (tied)
+- 1 small bunch fresh cilantro (tied with a string)

 - 1 small bunch parsley (optional)